-Local search starts from an initial solution and evolves that single solution into a mostly better and better solution.
+Local Search starts from an initial solution and evolves that single solution into a mostly better and better solution.
 It uses a single search path of solutions, not a search tree.
 At each solution in this path it evaluates a number of moves on the solution and applies the most suitable move to take the step to the next solution.
 It does that for a high number of iterations until it's terminated (usually because its time has run out).

-Local search acts a lot like a human planner: it uses a single search path and moves facts around to find a good feasible solution.
+Local Search acts a lot like a human planner: it uses a single search path and moves facts around to find a good feasible solution.
 Therefore it's pretty natural to implement.

-Local search often needs to start from an initialized solution, therefore it's recommended to configure a construction heuristic solver phase before it.
+Local Search often needs to start from an initialized solution, therefore it's often required to configure a construction heuristic solver phase before it.

 9.2.
-Hill Climbing (Simple Local Search)
+Local Search concepts